recursivenomad/picoprobe-candybar/ATTRIBUTION.md

 This project relies almost entirely on Raspberry Pi's [Debug Probe repository][URL-Debug-Probe] for its firmware source, which is incorporated into this project as a git submodule in the directory [`./firmware/lib/`](./firmware/lib/).

-For feature parity and firmware compatibility with Raspberry Pi's [Debug Probe hardware][URL-Debug-Probe-Brief], documentation was acquired from Raspberry Pi for reference in 2024:
+For achieving a feature superset of Raspberry Pi's [Debug Probe hardware][URL-Debug-Probe-Brief], documentation was acquired from Raspberry Pi for reference in 2024:

 - [Raspberry Pi Pico datasheet (schematic)][URL-Pico-Schematic]
 - [Raspberry Pi Pico 2 datasheet (schematic)][URL-Pico-2-Schematic]